LuzaaB/Learning-Python-/manga_downloader/README.md

 - temporary.py: volume sorting
 - After_the_Rain.json: example of all the useful data extracted from the data sent by the website
   (contains everything needed for downloading)
-- After the Rain.json: same as above but doesn't contain chapter pages data
+- After the Rain.json: same as above but doesn't contain chapter pages (images) data